synthesoul/shapesincapp/cover_letter_ai.md

 Dear Shapes Team,

-I am excited to apply for the Senior Software Engineer – AI role at Shapes, Inc. Over the past year, I have created and maintained **128 AI agents (“Shapes”)**, supporting **31,000+ conversations** while designing structured prompts, memory systems, and orchestration flows that mirror your vision of agents that feel like companions rather than calculators.
+I am excited to apply for the Senior Software Engineer – AI role at Shapes, Inc. Over the past year, I have created and maintained 128 AI agents (“Shapes”), supporting 31,000+ conversations while designing structured prompts, memory systems, and orchestration flows that reflect your vision of agents that feel like companions rather than calculators.

-My work includes building the **Shapes CLI**, a Python-based tool with model routing, audio I/O, and replayable session logs, and exploring experimental interfaces like **{shape}**, a stateful monitor agent designed to test strict output contracts and replay mechanics.
-These projects have given me practical experience in **prompt engineering, evaluation harnesses, and RAG-style architectures**, aligning directly with your need for fine-tuning pipelines, ingestion systems, and evaluation frameworks.
+My work includes building the Shapes CLI, a Python-based tool with model routing, audio I/O, and replayable session logs, and developing interfaces influenced by the Shapes Learning Hub and the Shape API to improve customization and conversational persistence.
+These projects gave me practical experience in prompt engineering, model evaluation harnesses, and RAG-style architectures, aligning with your needs for fine-tuning pipelines, data ingestion, and rigorous evaluation frameworks.

-I bring a combination of hands-on systems experience and academic foundation: **U.S. Air Force veteran**, **B.S. in Computer Science (Software Engineering Concentration, GPA 3.77)**, and strong backend and DevOps experience (FastAPI, Node/Express, AWS Lambda, Docker, PostgreSQL, Redis).
-I am drawn to Shapes’ mission of redefining how humans interact with AI and would be thrilled to help engineer infrastructure that supports hundreds of thousands of concurrent agents.
+I bring hands-on systems experience and an academic foundation: U.S. Air Force veteran, B.S. in Computer Science (Software Engineering Concentration, GPA 3.77), and strong backend/DevOps experience (FastAPI, Node/Express, AWS Lambda, Docker, PostgreSQL, Redis).
+To deepen my expertise, I begin an M.S. in Computer Science (AI concentration) at SNHU on November 10, 2025.

 Thank you for considering my application.
-I welcome the opportunity to contribute to Shapes’ future as the interface for AGI.
+I look forward to contributing to the AI stack that supports large-scale, multi-user Shape interactions.

 Sincerely,
-**Christian J. Busca**
+Christian J. Busca